lsd-ucsc/HasTEE/README.md

 A Haskell DSL for programming Trusted Execution Environments (TEEs).

 See `app/Main.hs` and the `examples` directory for sample programs.
+To use examples, copy the contents over and change the module name in the code to "Main"

 ### Papers on HasTEE⁺: